Evolution of the transitional millisecond pulsar PSR J1023+0038 from Aqueye+ and NICER observations: Results

-Then, we folded the light curves of the simultaneous observations using the same \tzero (59965.0 MJD) and the spin period extrapolated from \cite{burtovoi2020spin} long-term timing solution reported in Table \ref{tab:tab_tasc_values}.
-We then fitted both profiles with equation (\ref{two_harmonically_related_sinusoid}) and measured the related drift of the second harmonic, which has a power spectral density higher than the first harmonic.
-We measured that the optical pulses are delayed with respect to the X-ray ones of $112.3 \pm 30.7\,\, \mu{\rm s}$, corresponding to a phase lag of $0.067\pm0.018$.
-In Figure (\ref{fig:shifts_dec_jan}), we show the X-ray and optical pulse profiles for January 21st, 2023.
+Then, we folded the light curves of the simultaneous observations using the same \tzero (59965.0 MJD) and the spin period extrapolated from the \cite{burtovoi2020spin} long-term timing solution reported in Table \ref{tab:tab_tasc_values}.
+We then fitted both profiles with Eq. \ref{two_harmonically_related_sinusoid} and measured the related drift of the second harmonic, whose power spectral density is higher than that of the first harmonic.
+The optical pulses are found to be delayed with respect to the X-ray ones by $112.3 \pm 30.7\,\, \mu{\rm s}$, which corresponds to a phase lag of $0.067\pm0.018$.
+In Fig. \ref{fig:shifts_dec_jan} we show the X-ray and optical pulse profiles for January 21, 2023.